-Mother Theresa’s Ministries of Charity is a “hospital of last resort” that houses around 800 people who are suffering at the greatest level imaginable.
+Mother Theresa’s Ministries of Charity is a “hospital of last resort” that houses around 1000 people (850 at the main hospital and 150 at Afar) who are suffering at the greatest level imaginable.
 We knew that getting them clean water was extremely important.
 When I first saw the well, it was not in good condition at all.
 A nun explained that they use it whenever the city water goes out (which happens monthly) and they have to pail-fetch the water because the pump’s been broken for so long she doesn’t ever remember it working!
 As I walked away thinking of how to fix the well, I saw kids playing around a big red water truck on blocks.
 The ministry used the truck to supply water to outside communities in desperate need during droughts but the truck was in disrepair.
 So RAW pledged both redo the well and redo the truck – period.
-This turned into our biggest project yet.
+This turned into our biggest project up to that point.
 First we repaired the well but learned that the water itself was contaminated – it was only surface water full of runoff and human waste from the surrounding city.
 Next we dug a new very deep 150 meter well to access fresh clean water.
 Because it’s so deep we had to install electric pumps.
 The electricity is sporadic so we created a system of pumping the water into a 7 day elevated storage tanks with many simple nuances to keep things running smooth and sustainable.
-It’s cost us over $75,000 for this project and worth every penny.
-This project alone will save many thousands of lives in the coming years.
+It’s cost us over $75,000 USD for this project and is worth every penny.
+This project alone has saved and will save many thousands of lives.